eclipse-theia/theia-website/src/docs/custom_editors.md

 ### Implementing the Widget

-A custom editor most extend the `BaseWidget`, for example by using the `ReactWidget` (see [Contributing a Widget](#contributing-a-widget-a-view)) and needs to implement the `Navigatable` interface.
+A custom editor must extend the `BaseWidget` and implement the `Navigatable` interface  (see [Contributing a Widget](#contributing-a-widget-a-view)).
 This links the widget's tab to its file URI, enabling features like "close others" and dirty state tracking.
+Using the `ReactWidget` is usually recommended for complex editors.

 The widget receives its file path via an options object injected by the widget factory.
 A dedicated `Symbol` is used as the InversifyJS token for the options.